Spencer-Sch/Calculator/README.md

 - Attempted to get equasion history to render to the screen
   - looked at two different guides for this type of DOM manipulation.
 My code is not working the same as the code in the guides.
 I do not know why.

+Day 14

+- Successfully got equasion history entries to render to the screen.
+- Added functionality to "clear" button to clear all history entries from the history UL.
+- Began working on functionality to click on a history entry and have the calculator repopulate with that equasion's info.
+- Refactored "renderOperand" and "renderEquasion" methods of the "Output" class to return data instead of assigning it to global properties.
+This allowed me to re-use "renderEquasion" in the "render" method of the "HistoryEntry" class.